vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/inspec.md

 [Chef InSpec](https://docs.chef.io/inspec/) is an open-source framework for testing and auditing your applications and infrastructure.
 Chef InSpec works by comparing the actual state of your system with the desired state that you express in easy-to-read and easy-to-write Chef InSpec code.
 Chef InSpec detects violations and displays findings in the form of a report, but puts you in control of remediation.

 [Cinc](https://cinc.sh/) is a recursive acronym for CINC Is Not Chef.
 Chef InSpec is free for non-commercial use so the Cinc project was able to remove any trademarks while still complying with Chef's policies and offer a free for any use alternative.
-Cinc Auditor is built off the same code base and Chef InSpec.
+Cinc Auditor is built off the same code base as Chef InSpec.

 ## Why InSpec?

-We are currently utilizing Chef InSpec/CINC Auditor to assess products as it is geared specifically towards compliance auditing and reporting.
-It is also something our DoD customers can use along with the supporting tools from the MITRE Security Automation Framework to create artifacts needed to accredit their environments for use.
+Chef InSpec/CINC Auditor is currently being utilized to assess products as it is geared specifically towards compliance auditing and reporting.
+It is also something our DoD customers can use, along with the supporting tools from the MITRE Security Automation Framework, to create artifacts needed to accredit their environments.

-We also feel that using a separate tool than what is used to fix or remediate controls is good practice and provides additional assurances that the configuration is in an agreed upon state from multiple points of view.
+Additionally, using a separate tool than what is used to fix or remediate controls is good practice and provides additional assurances that the configuration is in an agreed upon state from multiple points of view.
 One can think of this similar to a home builder and inspector where we don't rely on a builder to inspect things and tell us they are up to code.

 ## Prerequisites